mendicant-original/s9-e1/README.md

 - You will create a gem using JRuby that wraps an existing Java library.
 - Your gem should work with a Java library that doesn't already have a good wrapper.
-- You should make your library look and feel like Ruby, not Java.
+- You should make the API for your library look and feel like Ruby, not Java.